Jump to main content

-Institute Research Forum
+Institute Research Groups

 Building on earlier sporadic research seminars, the Institute took a major step forward at its retreat in Eger in September 2025 with the formal establishment of dedicated research groups.
 These groups were launched around key thematic areas like Power, Policy and Practice (PPP), Political Economy, Identity Politics, Economics of Mental Health, and Global Mobility, etc. Their mission is to provide a structured and collaborative environment where members meet regularly to present and discuss papers, exchange ideas, and initiate joint research projects.
 By fostering a culture of intellectual exchange and inviting contributions from international experts, the groups aim to strengthen the Institute’s academic community, broaden its global reach, and generate impactful research outcomes.